 Treatment for Chronic Kidney Disease

-Treating chronic kidney disease depends on many things, including the cause of kidney disease, the stage of kidney disease, and any other health issues (comorbidities) you may have.
+Treating CKD depends on many things, including the cause of kidney disease, the stage of kidney disease, and any other health issues (comorbidities).
 CKD treatment involves managing and preventing health problems that can further damage your kidneys, such as:1,2

 Treating diabetes

-Diabetes is one of the leading causes of CKD and kidney failure.
+Diabetes is the leading cause of CKD.
 Treatment for diabetes depends on whether you have type 1 or type 2 diabetes.2

 If you have type 1 diabetes, your doctor will prescribe insulin shots to help replace the insulin that your body does not make.
-If you have type 2 diabetes, there are several types of medicines that can help lower your blood sugar while at the same time reducing kidney damage:2-8
+If you have type 2 diabetes, several types of medicines can help lower your blood sugar while reducing kidney damage:2-8

-- Sodium-glucose cotransporter-2 (SGLT2) inhibitors – SGLT2 inhibitors are used to reduce blood sugar levels in people with type 2 diabetes.
-These drugs are also helpful to people with kidney disease to help slow down kidney damage and help preserve kidney function.
+• Sodium-glucose cotransporter-2 (SGLT2) inhibitors – allow the kidneys to excrete more sugar in the urine.
+This helps reduce blood sugar levels in people with T2D.
+They also help slow down kidney damage and preserve kidney function.
+Dapagliflozin (Farxiga®) is an SGLT2 inhibitor approved for some people with CKD.

-- Non-steroidal mineralocorticoid receptor antagonists (MRAs) – MRAs are used to block overactive mineralocorticoid receptors that can lead to inflammation and scarring in the kidneys, heart, and blood vessels.
-By blocking these receptors, MRAs help slow down the progression of kidney damage.
-As of early 2023, finerenone (Kerendia®) is the only MRA drug approved to treat CKD in people with type 2 diabetes.
+• Non-steroidal mineralocorticoid receptor antagonists (MRAs) – block overactive mineralocorticoid receptors that can lead to inflammation and scarring in the kidneys, heart, and blood vessels.
+MRAs help slow down the progression of kidney damage.
+As of early 2024, finerenone (Kerendia®) is the only MRA approved to treat CKD in people with T2D.

-If you have diabetes, work with your doctor and a dietitian to get it under control.1,2
+If you have diabetes, work with your doctor and a dietitian to control your blood sugar.1,2

 Treating high blood pressure